What is it?

 - Sickle cell disease.
 Early research suggests that taking fish oil can reduce severe pain episodes in people with sickle cell disease.

 - Stroke.
-Taking fish oil as a supplement doesn’t seem to prevent stroke.
-The effect that eating fish oil in the diet has on stroke risk is controversial.
+Taking fish oil supplements doesn’t seem to prevent stroke.
+It isn’t clear if eating more fish oil in the diet can help prevent stroke.
 Eating fish once or twice weekly seems to lower the risk of having a stroke by as much as 27%.
 But eating very high amounts of fish (more than 46 grams of fish per day) seems to increase stroke risk.
 And eating fish does not lower stroke risk in people who are already taking aspirin for prevention.
+Regardless, the American Heart Association (AHA) recommends eating non-fried fish 1-2 times weekly in place of less healthy protein options.

 - Other conditions.